Fire and rescue services

 More information:

-Some countries won't let you enter unless your passport is valid for 6 months after you plan to leave that country.
+To enter Kenya, your passport must have an expiry date at least 6 months after the date you arrive and at least two blank pages.
 This can apply even if you're just transiting or stopping over.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.